 Self-insurance reserves are maintained relative to company-wide casualty insurance and health benefit programs.
 The level of exposure from catastrophic events is limited by the purchase of stop-loss and aggregate liability reinsurance coverage.
 When estimating the self-insurance liabilities and related reserves, management considers a number of factors, which include historical claims experience, demographic factors, severity factors and valuations provided by independent third-party actuaries.
 Management reviews its assumptions with its independent third-party actuaries to evaluate whether the self-insurance reserves are adequate.
-If actual claims or adverse development of loss reserves occur and exceed these estimates, additional reserves may be required.
-Reserves in the amounts of \$2,344 and \$2,951 at December 31, 2017 and 2016, respectively, were established related to such programs and are included in accrued expenses and other current liabilities in our consolidated balance sheets.
+If actual claims or adverse development of loss reserves occur and exceed these estimates, additional reserves may be required and could materially impact the consolidated results of operations.
+The estimation process contains uncertainty since management must use judgment to estimate the ultimate cost that will be incurred to settle reported claims and unreported claims for incidents incurred but not reported as of the balance sheet date.
+Reserves in the amounts of \$2,311 and \$2,344 at December 31, 2018 and 2017, respectively, were established related to such programs and are included in accrued expenses and other current liabilities in our consolidated balance sheets.